futurice/ios-good-practices/README.md

 [Carthage][carthage] takes the ["simple, not easy"][simple-made-easy] approach by building your dependencies into binary frameworks, without magically integrating them with your project in any way.
 This also greatly reduces build times, because your dependencies have already been compiled by the time you start building.

 There is no centralized repository of projects, which means any library that can be compiled into a framework supports Carthage out of the box.
-Note that dynamic frameworks are only available from iOS 8 onwards.
+Note that dynamic frameworks are only available from iOS 8 onward.

 To get started, follow the [instructions][carthage-instructions] in Carthage's documentation.